Why You Need to Consider How You Breathe

 I’m going to assume that if you’re reading this you’ve got that part nailed down, because, you know, you’re not dead.

-Rather, the main objective for this post is to shed light on HOW you breath and how, if it’s faulty, it can have ramifications up and down the kinetic chain.
+Rather, the main objective is to shed light on HOW you breath and how, if it’s “faulty,” it can have ramifications up and down the kinetic chain.

 To keep this as succinct as possible, I want you to take a moment to take a deep breath in and to note what happens?

 - Did you notice your chest move up or out?

 - Did you notice your belly move out or maybe it didn’t move at all?

 - How about your ribs?
 Did you notice any movement there?

 - What about in your mid- back?
 Anything?